-A list of books recommended or suggested by members on undertaking documentary photography projects.
+A list of books recommended or suggested by members as useful for photographic ideas or for undertaking documentary photography projects.
 Feel free to let us know of other quality books on the practice of documentary photography, so we can add to this guide.

 Recorded Reality - Early Documentary Photography; Gail Buckland (David & Charles, 1974)

 Presents documentary photographs taken with calotype and wetplate cameras up to the advent of the dry plate, around 1884: covers the barricades in Paris in 1848 and 1871; corpses on the fields of Lucknow after the Indian Mutiny of 1858; the opening of London’s first underground railway, 1862; a slave pen in Alexandria, Virginia, 1865; a British mental hospital patient, 1852; the bound feet of Chinese ladies, 1870.
 Pictures by the great photographers of England, France, and America are included - Fenton and Talbot, Bayard and Marville, Gardner, Brady and O’Sullivan and others.

 Grierson on Documentary; John Grierson & Forsyth Hardy (Faber, 1979)

 Presents writing of John Grierson, who first used ‘documentary’ as a term in 1926.
 This collection of essays represent the man and the movement he helped form.

 The Photo Essay – Photographs by Mary Ellen Mark (Smithsonian Inst Press 1990)

 Although a monograph of her work, the book contains an extensive interview where Mark describes her working practice and approach, and thus provides useful insights for the documentary photographer.